csharpd/CV/readme.md

 Chloe Donegan
 ==============

-**Currently available for work as a junior developer**
+**Currently available for work as a Front End junior developer**

-+ I am a graduate of Makers academy.
++ I am a graduate of [Makers Academy].
 + My background is in [finance], [startups] and product management.
 + Once upon a time I had a fashion startup, [Weave].
-+ I love creating things that are both useful & beautiful.
++ I love creating things that are useful & beautiful.

 ##Web development